 How to Permanently Disable Swap in Linux?

-Swap space is a portion of the hard disk that is used by the operating system as virtual memory.
-When the system runs out of physical memory (RAM), it moves inactive pages of memory to the swap space to free up space in the RAM for active processes.
-This helps to prevent the system from crashing due to a lack of memory.
+Swap space is a portion of the hard disk that Linux uses as virtual memory.
+When the system runs out of physical RAM, it moves inactive pages to swap space to free up memory for active processes.
+However, there are scenarios where permanently disabling swap is beneficial ? when you have sufficient RAM, want to improve performance, or need to reclaim disk space.

 $ free -h